jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 [^big_bang]:
 One moment the feature is not there, then **BANG!** it's there.

-The problem was spending 90% of the sprint on one part of the feature lifecycle -- implementation -- while skipping the design and leaving little time for testing, review, documentation, and release.
+The problem was spending 90% of the sprint on one part of the feature lifecycle -- implementation -- while skipping the design phase and leaving little time for testing, review, documentation, and release.

-The result is a rush to release the feature before the sprint ends, with a lot of pressure on the code reviewers to approve the changes, deferring any significant feedback and accepting technical debt, all in the name of completing the story on time[^date_driven].
+The result is a rush to release the feature before the sprint ends, with a lot of pressure on teammates to approve the changes, deferring any significant feedback and accepting technical debt, all in the name of completing the story on time[^date_driven].

 [^date_driven]:
-Also known as *date-driven development*, where changes are released by deadlines (e.g. end of sprint) instead of when they meet the quality bar.
+Also known as *Date-Driven Development*, where changes are released by deadline (e.g. end of sprint) instead of when they meet the Definition of Done.

 ## Making Smaller Changes

-[Aim for a steady trickle]{.newthought} instead of a big bang.

-A series of small, incremental changes that add up to a feature can be released throughout the sprint; you don't have to wait until the end of the sprint to release changes.
+[Aim for a steady trickle]{.newthought} of small changes released throughout the sprint instead of a big-bang release at the end of the sprint.

-*The advantages of incremental development and release throughout the sprint.
-Constant feedback, always have a working version, requires more thought before starting.
-Smaller changes are faster to review, easier to understand, quicker to fix.*
+A small change is the smallest[^smallest] logical change that moves the feature closer to complete.
+Small changes usually align with the implementation steps in the feature design.
+Small changes don't always result in a customer-visible change, most changes are refactoring existing code or laying the groundwork for later changes.

+[^smallest]:
+**What is too small?**

+Each small change is released when it's complete, which includes review, testing, and documentation to meet the *Definition of Done*.

+**finish introducing, defining, and describing what small changes are**

+**can't just release random changes without a strong DoD, or your just "editing live"**

+### Benefits of small changes

+* *Easy to understand*

+Small changes are easy to understand and quick to communicate to all teammates, instead of the one teammate who did the review.[^bb_understand]

+[^bb_understand]:
+{-} Big changes can require sitting with teammates to explain, or even a team meeting!

+* *Fast code reviews*

+Small changes have small code reviews, and fast turnaround, increasing the chance of multiple teammates participating in the review.[^bb_cr]

+[^bb_cr]:
+{-} Big changes require playing tag to find a teammate for your review, because nobody wants spend their time on a large review.
+Large reviews produce lots of feedback, which leads to many revisions.

+* *Continuous Feedback*

+Teammates can provide early & constant feedback when releasing small changes frequently.
+It's cheaper to change your implementation early, before you are fully invested, and when you are more receptive to feedback.

+* *Code is always working*

+Code is always in a working state when releasing small changes, you avoid "tear it all apart and try to put it back together" problems.

+* *Test coverage is clear*

+Writing comprehensive tests cases is straightforward when changes are small; reviewers understand what changed and what should be included in testing.

+* *Documentation is updated continuously*

+Writing documentation can be slow and overwhelming, small changes minimize the required documentation.

+* *Bugs are smaller*

+Bugs are easier to find; `git-bisect` works very well when a feature is composed of many small changes.
+You can pinpoint the exact (small!) change that caused the issue instead of debugging a large change in a single commit.

+* *High confidence releases*

+Feedback (performance, bugs, etc) is immediate when you release changes frequently.
+There are no worries when you launch the feature that it may cause issues.
+You're only changing one small thing a at time.

+* *Work can be paused at any time.*

+No worry about leaving work unfinished and losing context, stale branches rotting, or not meeting the Definition of Done when every change is completed and released daily (or faster!).

+* *Progress is obvious.*

+Teammates, managers, and customers can all watch the daily progress and know how close the feature is to release.

+* *No merge hell.*

+Teammates are continuously integrating with your changes, and you with theirs.

-### What it looks like in practice
+## What it looks like in practice

 At the start of the sprint you capture the series of changes needed to implement the feature.
 Then, every day, you make a small change, send it for code review, and release it.